top of page

 Places to Give Birth in Chicago: Northwestern Prentice Women's Hospital

 Part 3 of my series about places to give birth in and around the Chicago area features Northwestern Prentice Women's Hospital.
 Prentice is delivering three times more babies than the next largest hospitals in the Chicago area (almost 12,000 per year).
+It is a complicated institution.
 People love it.
 Have mixed feelings about it.
-Hate it; though their active patient-relations team makes those reviews harder to find.
-Read on to learn more.
+Hate it. *Note: they have a very active patient-relations team which makes negative reviews harder to find.* Read on to learn more.

 prentice women's hospital chicago illinois outside view of facility